Long Hanborough: Railway

-There have been several sightings of 2 big cats over the years.
-Believed to be Jaguars.
-It is said that the 8th duke of Marlborough released a number of these cats in his 9 years in office.
+Currently Great Western Railway trains link Hanborough with London Paddington via Oxford in one direction, and Hereford via Worcester in the other.

 Amenities

 Long Hanborough has a post office, a GP's practice, a dental practice, a Co-Operative store, a fish and chip shop and a bicycle repair shop.
+Hanborough Manor Church of England School is the village's primary school.

-It has two pubs, the Three Horseshoes and the George & Dragon.
+Long Hanborough has two pubs, the Three Horseshoes and the George & Dragon.
 Until the 2000s it had two other pubs.
 In 2009 the Swan, in Millwood End, was a gastropub, but it has since ceased trading and is now a private home.
-The Bell was controlled by Greene King Brewery but is no longer trading.
+The Bell was controlled by Greene King Brewery, and is no longer trading.

-The parish still has a primary school: Hanborough Manor Church of England School.
 Next to Hanborough railway station are Oxford Bus Museum and the Morris Motors Museum.
 The bus museum has a collection of 40 historic buses and coaches that operated in Oxfordshire, plus relics of Oxford's former horse tramways.
 The Morris Motors museum has a dozen historic vehicles built by Nuffield Organization companies, mainly Morris Motors.

 Hanborough has a Women's Institute.

 Buses

-Long Hanborough has two bus services run by Stagecoach in Oxfordshire.
-Route S7 runs twice an hour, Mondays to Sundays between Oxford and Witney.
-Route 233 runs twice an hour, Mondays to Saturdays between Woodstock and Burford via Long Hanborough and Witney.
-Both routes pass Hanborough rail station.
+Stagecoach West route S7 serves Long Hanborough seven days a week.
+Buses run twice an hour to Witney in one direction, and to Oxford via Woodstock, Kidlington, and Oxford Parkway in the other.